watson-developer-cloud/text-bot-openwhisk/README.md

     "WORKSPACE_ID": "<YOUR CONVERSATION SERVICE WORKSPACE_ID>"
    }
    ```
-   Your workspace ID can be found by going to your [dashboard](https://console.bluemix.net/dashboard/apps), clicking on your Conversation service,
+   Your workspace ID can be found by going to your [Bluemix dashboard](https://console.bluemix.net/dashboard/apps), clicking on your Conversation service,
    then clicking on the Launch Tool button.

    **NLU Credentials**